lookymlive/rentride/README.md

 ## 🌟 Overview

-**Car Go Rentals** is a comprehensive car rental platform that connects vehicle owners (providers) with customers looking to rent cars.
+**RentRide** is a comprehensive car rental platform that connects vehicle owners (providers) with customers looking to rent cars.
 Built with modern web technologies, it offers a seamless experience for both renters and providers.

 ### Key Highlights